 The food section was great, especially Julia Childs’s reconstructed kitchen.

 I started the Natural History museum with Greta, but my willingness to look at taxidermy animals is much lower than hers, especially when some of the greatest paintings in the world are across the street.
 So I ditched her for the afternoon and went to the National Gallery.
-Back in the 80s and mid-90s I’d always enjoyed business trips to DC, as I could spend the day in meeting and then run out to late hours at the art museums.
+Back in the 80s and mid-90s I’d always enjoyed business trips to DC, as I could spend the day in meetings and then run out to late hours at the art museums.
 So an afternoon at the National Gallery was similar to my day at the MFA – a chance to revisit familiar and beloved works, plus notice a few things that were either newly displayed or had escaped my notice.

 Highlights included one room full of large portraits by three of my favorite painters -Whistler, Eakins and Sargent – and being able to look back and forth amongst them rapidly, thinking about how different their approaches were.
 The Italian Renaissance collection is the best in the country, how can such familiar works just knock you out every time you see them?
 One new favorite is this piece by Jacopo Bassano, which seems to be Maritime Mannerism; to the impossible poses, proportions and colors of Mannerism, we can add the unlikely stability and balance of figures leaping around on tiny boats.